maxehmookau/echonest-ruby-api/README.md

-# Echonest::Ruby::Api
+# echonest-ruby-api

-TODO: Write a gem description
+TODO: Everything! (also, come up with a cool name!)

 ## Installation